Ariyanas Rosado

 Bodegas Bentomiz’s desire to preserve this variety led to the developing of this rosé, a wine faithful to the terroir and with great typicality; a result of the variety’s adaptation to its environment.

-The vines are grown ‘en vaso’ – in a shallow pit, their branches creeping horizontally along the ground.
+The vines are grown ‘en vaso’ – in a shallow trench, their branches creeping horizontally along the ground.
 Approximate grape production is 1kg per vine.
 The harvest is manual, using 15 kilo crates, with bunch selection made in the vineyard.

 The grapes are de-stemmed and lightly pressed.
 There is no maceration pre-fermentation; instead spontaneous fermentation occurs in temperature controlled stainless steel tanks.
 The wine is aged on fine lees for 8 months with a ‘batonage’ every 2-3 weeks.
 Clarification is through natural sedimentation.